Electrical Contractor License no. DELPHOC773DG

 Selected: Cedar

 Used for every vertical wood-board section or bay.
-Boards are treated as 3/4" thick.
+Boards are treated as 6" wide x 5/8" thick by default for material takeoff.

 Pickets up to 1" are treated as square.
 Wider pickets are treated as wide-face rectangular stock with 1" depth so they stay inset from a 2" frame.

 Default for each section; individual sections and custom bays may override it.
-Shortened pickets are exempt.
+Knuckles/collars apply to fundamental pickets only; shortened and filler pickets are exempt.

 When used with straight or angled pickets, one filler picket is centered in every opening between the fundamental pickets, including the openings at both outer ends of each leaf.
 When used with radial pickets, one filler spoke is centered between each pair of fundamental spokes.